-As they begin, the four Gospels describe events in more-or-less the same chronological sequence, but they soon diverge throughout the middle sections of their stories, before coming together again to recount the events of the final week of Jesus in Jerusalem, including the last supper that He ate with His apostles, His arrest, trials, crucifixion and death.
-Part of the reason for the differing sequence of events among the four Gospels is that Matthew and Luke ordered some of the stories of their narratives according to something other than the straight-forward chronology that is used in Mark and John.
+As they begin, the four Gospels describe events in more or less the same chronological sequence, but they soon diverge throughout the middle sections of their stories, before coming together again to recount the events of the final week of Jesus in Jerusalem, including the last supper that He ate with His apostles, and His arrest, trials, crucifixion and death.
+Part of the reason for the differing sequences of events among the four Gospels is that Matthew and Luke ordered some of the stories of their narratives according to something other than the straightforward chronology that is used in Mark and especially in John.

 In turn, beginning with the use of the Gospel of John by Tatian in his Diatessaron (c.
 160 CE), each Gospel has been used as the backbone against which to anchor a timeline for all of the events of the other accounts.
-While problems and conflicts will result no matter which Gospel you start with, and which Gospel texts you then add to that, some combinations appear to result in fewer breaks and secondary breaks within the overall sequence that is produced when all of the sayings and stories of the four Gospels are combined.
+While problems and conflicts will result no matter which Gospel you start with, and which Gospel verses you then add to that, some combinations result in fewer primary and secondary breaks within the overall sequence that is produced when all of the sayings and stories of the four Gospels are combined.

-After trials with all combinations, the arrangement that produced the fewest conflicts and breaks within the overall storyline, and therefore used in this book, was to align the verses of Mark to the Gospel of John.
+After trials with all combinations, the arrangement that produced the fewest conflicts and breaks within the overall sequence of the storyline, and is therefore used in this book, is to align the verses of Mark to the Gospel of John.
 To this the verses of Matthew's Gospel were added, and then the content of Luke was merged with that.
-Under this arrangement, Luke's Gospel, being the last considered, is the most divided, and has the most pieces out of their original sequence.
+Under this arrangement, Luke's Gospel, being the last considered, is the most divided, and has the most verses out of their original sequence.

 Listen to the audio: